ricklyon/np_struct/README.md

 # np-struct

-`np-struct` extends structured arrays in NumPy to be a bit more user friendly and intuitive, with added support for transferring structured arrays across serial or socket interfaces.
+`np-struct` is a user friendly interface to NumPy structured arrays, with added support for transferring arrays across interfaces.

-Structured arrays are built to mirror the struct typedef in C/C++, but can be used for any complicated data structure.
-They behave similar to standard arrays, but support mixed data types, labeling, and unequal length arrays.
+The `Struct` type is designed to mirror the struct typedef in C, but can be used for any complicated data structure.
+They behave similar to the standard `ndarray`, but support mixed data types, bitfields, labeling, and variable length arrays.
 Arrays are easily written or loaded from disk in the standard `.npy` binary format.

 ## Installation